tamohakem/assigments/assignment3/submissions/tamohakem/README.md

 A container runtime is a software component responsible for running and managing containers on a host system.
 It provides an environment for containers to execute and handles various container-related operations such as starting, stopping, pausing, and managing container resources.
 The two most common container runtimes are:

-1.Docker: Docker is one of the most popular container runtimes.
+a.Docker: Docker is one of the most popular container runtimes.
 It simplifies the containerization process by providing an easy-to-use interface and a comprehensive set of tools.
 Docker uses the Docker Engine as its container runtime, which leverages technologies like namespaces, control groups, and union file systems to isolate and manage containers.

-2.Containerd: Containerd is an open-source container runtime developed under the auspices of the Cloud Native Computing Foundation (CNCF).
+b.Containerd: Containerd is an open-source container runtime developed under the auspices of the Cloud Native Computing Foundation (CNCF).
 It focuses on providing a minimalistic and stable runtime for container execution, emphasizing compatibility and extensibility.

 ## Linux administration and shell scripting
 1. Use just one command to create a directory structure where the directory sports contains a directory called footballteams which itself contains africanteam which itself contains pwdkumba.